greenboxal/doggohub/doc/administration/monitoring/performance/influxdb_configuration.md

 # InfluxDB Configuration

-The default settings provided by [InfluxDB] are not sufficient for a high traffic GitLab environment.
-The settings discussed in this document are based on the settings GitLab uses for GitLab.com, depending on your own needs you may need to further adjust them.
+The default settings provided by [InfluxDB] are not sufficient for a high traffic DoggoHub environment.
+The settings discussed in this document are based on the settings DoggoHub uses for DoggoHub.com, depending on your own needs you may need to further adjust them.

-If you are intending to run InfluxDB on the same server as GitLab, make sure you have plenty of RAM since InfluxDB can use quite a bit depending on traffic.
+If you are intending to run InfluxDB on the same server as DoggoHub, make sure you have plenty of RAM since InfluxDB can use quite a bit depending on traffic.

 Unless you are going with a budget setup, it's advised to run it separately.